Calatayud: Fiestas

+Climate

+Calatayud has a cold semi-arid climate (Köppen climate classification: BSk) with cool to mild winters and hot summers.
+Precipitation is irregular throughout the year, with spring being the wettest season and winter the driest, although August is the driest month.
+These precipitation patterns are typical of the semi-arid regions of Aragon.
+Due to its higher altitude compared to the Ebro Valley, the average annual temperature is lower, with colder winters and more pleasant summers.

 Traditions

 There is a popular Spanish song that says (translated) "If you go to Calatayud / ask for Dolores (a popular female name) / she is a very nice girl / fond of granting favours" that captures the (traditional) fame of girls in Calatayud.
 Given that reputation, traditionally boys went to the town in order to "ask for Dolores" to be "favoured" by local girls.
 Nowadays this tradition has dismissed although in festivities, boys from the surroundings, even from Zaragoza, visit the town with that aim.